oliviaguest/pdist/README.md

 ## Usage
 ### Mean of Pairwise Weighted Distances Using Great Circle
 This code takes a set of 2D data points ```X``` and calculates the mean of the pairwise weighted distances between points using the great circle metric.
+It offers extensive speedup over Python-only implementations, so it is useful when dealing with _very big data_.

 To call use:
 ``` python